Joey Carbstrong: Animal rights advocacy

-In May 2023, Carbstrong is alleged to have published pictures taken from hidden cameras at a Pilgrim's Pride abattoir in Ashton-under-Lyne depicting the "utterly inhumane" nature of using carbon dioxide to stun pigs before being killed.
+In May 2023, Carbstrong published pictures said to have been taken from hidden cameras at a Pilgrim's Pride abattoir in Ashton-under-Lyne depicting the "utterly inhumane" nature of using carbon dioxide to stun pigs before being killed.
 Carbstrong captured the undercover footage for his documentary Pignorant.

 Carbstrong has released undercover footage of animal cruelty at RSPCA Assured farms.
 Footage showed workers hitting cows with implements on long poles and kicking them.
 In September 2024, Carbstrong commented that "our latest investigation exposes the facade behind the RSPCA's Assured label, which is meaningless in protecting animals".

 In 2025, undercover footage of animal cruelty at T&S Abattoir in Arley, Warwickshire was released.
 Carbstrong had installed secret cameras at the halal slaughterhouse in July 2024 and obtained over 200 hours of footage.
 The footage showed animals being dismembered and having their throats cut whilst still showing signs of consciousness.
 The Food Standards Agency and Warwickshire Police launched an investigation into the claims of animal cruelty.

 In October 2025, undercover footage of animal cruelty was released at Trevear Farm near Penzance and Polshea Farm near Bodmin.
 The footage that was taken by Carbstrong and his team between September and October 2022 showed farmers hitting cows and sticking them with sharp objects to make them compliant.
 Both farms supply milk through Davidstow Creamery to Saputo Dairy UK, who produce the cheese brand Cathedral City.
 Saputo Dairy UK has launched an investigation and suspended milk collection at Polshear Farm.